wombleton/gitlaw-nz/acts/A/Armed Forces Discipline Act 1971.md

     _Chief of Defence Force_ means the officer appointed under [section 8][406] of the Defence Act 1990

-    _civil court_ in relation to any offence, means a court exercising ordinary criminal jurisdiction in New Zealand; and includes a court of summary jurisdiction
+    _civil court_ in relation to any offence, means a court exercising ordinary criminal jurisdiction in New Zealand

     _civil custody_ means the custody of the Police or other civil authority authorised to retain persons in civil custody; and includes confinement in a civil prison